 4. Santorini (Thira)

 Undoubtedly one of the most famous of Greece’s islands, Thira (as it’s known to the Greeks) balances jaw-dropping beauty and intriguing ancient history with a lively party scene and is truly the island that offers something for everyone.

 Fira, the main town, and Perissa, where the black sand beach is located are the best places to go out.
-Akrotiri, site of the red sand beach and ancient Minoan ruins makes for a great day-trip.
+Akrotiri, the site of the red sand beach and ancient Minoan ruins make for a great day trip.

-Ios has a hedonistic reputation, but is surprisingly relaxing (without losing its sense of fun) outside of high-season.
-If you want to avoid the crowds, head to the beaches furthest from Chora for a truly tranquil experience.
+If you really want to avoid the crowds, head to the beaches furthest from Chora for a truly tranquil experience.

 Tip: Pack a picnic and hike to the churches on the top of the hill in the old town’s (Chora) center for a 360 panoramic view of Ios in time to catch the sunset.

 The playground of elite jet-setters in years past, Mykonos has retained its glamour while still charming in every way.